Paranasal Sinuses: 5 Things You Should Know

 - Constant mucus

-Chronic sinusitis is very debilitating for the person who’s suffering.
+Chronic sinusitis is very debilitating for the person who’s suffering from it.
 It can last more than 3 months and can often end up with a surgical intervention.

 4. Why are there people more prone to sinus infections than others?